 Wednesday, December 15, 2010 11:21:00 PM

 Well stated Shilloby.
 Why not go a step further?
-What if someone wishes to marry his dog, cat or even chimpanzee (remember that homo-pedophile Michael Jackson?)?Will Tyger and Adam and the Habonim crew be marching for that too?
+What if someone wishes to marry his dog, cat or even chimpanzee (remember that homo-pedophile Michael Jackson?)?

 I wouldn’t be surprised if the answer was “yes”.